ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

        :alt: metrics home
        :width: 1000px

-   You may choose a node from the list of nodes and get detail information in real time.
+   You may choose a node from the list of nodes and get detailed information in real time.

    ..  image:: images/running_jobs/07_grafana_metrics_details.png
        :alt: get detailed info